lin-380-s24/project_step_1/README.md

 ### Draft an interest statement

-1. Write an interest statement that outlines some of your interests in language and linguistics that you may be interested in exploring in your course project.
+1. Write an interest statement that outlines some of your interests in language and linguistics that you may be interested in exploring in your course project based on your [brainstorming](#brainstorming).
 Your statement should be a paragraph or two in length and should address the following questions:

    - What are your interests in language and linguistics?
    - What are some topics and/or areas of language and linguistics that you would like to explore in your course project?